 Customer service is about giving customers what they want, but first you have to find out what that is.
 And there’s no better way than to just ask.
 Businesses that keep in regular contact with customers can easily identify areas of weakness and correct them before customers become upset.

-This can be done digitally with customer service software (here’s a few systems we reviewed, but there are a ton out there) that automatically send customer feedback emails that ask things like “How are things going?” or “Is there anything we can do to make you happier with us?”
+This can be done digitally with customer service software that automatically send customer feedback emails that ask things like “How are things going?” or “Is there anything we can do to make you happier with us?”
 Or, in the case of WePay (a company that helps small businesses accept credit card payments via an online platform), their team actually makes regular phone calls and site visits to solicit customer feedback.

 Proactive customer service doesn’t just help you keep yours customers happy.
 It can also turn your customers into advocates for your brand, which is a valuable marketing tool for driving new business.